BoulderCodeHub/crssrelease/README.md

 # crssrelease

-Tools to help with the CRSS release process.
+R interface to tools that help with the CRSS release process.

 ## Release Process

-## Create files to post
+### Create files to post

-### For runs with multiple initializations
+#### For runs with multiple initializations

 1. combine the rdf files together.
 See combineRdfs.R.
 You will have to update the user input variables and call that script.